ernw/hardening/operating_system/osx/10.11/ERNW_Hardening_OS_X_EL_Captain.md

 ---

-# Apendix List of Services
+# Appendix List of Services

 The following table lists service files and the corresponding functionality that should be disabled/must not be enabled unless